Nouvelle Aquitaine Section

 An extremely diverse bestiary!

-Traces of pigments indicate that the engravings were originally painted.
+Traces of pigments indicate that these engravings were originally painted.

-Among the most intriguing engravings are those of four horses represented with lines which undoubtedly depict harnesses and with animal skins on their back.
+Among the most intriguing engravings are those of four horses.

 There is also a mammoth represented with signs (2 brackets inclined towards each other) on his flanks.

 These signs could either be the seal of the artist or a seal of ownership?